Welcome to hell.

-This year's Bootcamp organisers and selection panel are Krishna Udayasankar, novelist with Penguin, Hachette, and the best-selling author of the Aryavarta Chronicles and 3; and Jon Gresham, author of We Rose Up Slowly from Math Paper Press.
+The Manuscript Bootcamp 2016 (Prose) organisers and selection panel are Krishna Udayasankar, novelist with Penguin, Hachette, and the best-selling author of the Aryavarta Chronicles and 3; and Jon Gresham, author of We Rose Up Slowly from Math Paper Press.
 They are supported by Daryl Qilin Yam of Sing Lit Station.

 The inaugural Manuscript Bootcamp aimed to take rough drafts of poetry and forge them into print-ready manuscripts through intensive input from industry professionals: successful practitioners, academics, critics, publishers, and editors alike.
 Six writers were chosen to undergo the first Manuscript Bootcamp in March 2015: Jennifer Anne Champion, Amanda Chong, Samuel Lee, Daryl Lim Wei Jie, Tse Hao Guang and David Wong Hsien Ming: